 What’s left?
-Changing, evolving life and matter in transmutation, decaying, dying forms, and a history of birth and death, creation and dissolution.
+Changing, evolving life and matter in transmutation; decaying, dying forms, and a history of birth and death, creation and dissolution.
 This includes traditions, practices, theories and beliefs that are forever in flux.
-The podcast and blog seek to keep all this in mind, so that we may remember our humanity and its fragility in the middle of it all, so that we might never lose sight of it, whatever our goals might be, whatever our dreams might be seeding in this world for the short time that we spend in it.
+The podcast and writings seek to keep all this in mind, so that we may remember our humanity and its fragility in the middle of it all, so that we might never lose sight of it, whatever our goals might be, whatever our dreams might be seeding in this world for the short time that we spend in it.

-The podcast mixes interviews with experimental material that brings listeners to the Great Feast, an imaginary realm where all human knowledge gathers and to which we are all invited.
+The podcast mixes interviews with experimental material and think pieces that bring listeners to the Great Feast, an imaginary realm where all human knowledge gathers and to which we are all invited.
 You can find out more about that by listening to the Political Turn.
-Our selection of guests ranges from world renowned academics involved with Buddhism, or related topics, to humble folks like you and I trying to figure of what practice might be, what a path could look like in the 21st century with what we now know about the human condition and the state of the world; a level of knowledge our forbears did not have access to.
-We have a number of Buddhist teachers on who are outside mainstream Buddhist traditions, or lesser known, young academics exploring fascinating topics that have a direct bearing on the world of practice.
+Our selection of guests ranges from world renowned academics involved with Buddhism or related topics, to humble folks like you and I trying to figure of what practice might be, what a path could look like in the 21st century with what we now know about the human condition and the state of the world; a level of knowledge our forbears did not have access to.
+We have Buddhist teachers on who are outside mainstream Buddhist traditions, or lesser known, young academics exploring fascinating topics that have a direct bearing on the world of practice.

-Find out more on the coaching page if you need a hand for wherever you are, or wish to engage with any of the topics raised in our material.
+Find out more on the coaching page if you need a hand for wherever you are, or wish to engage with any of the topics raised in on the podcast or in the writing.
 The approach is flexible and collaborative, and can be a one-off session, a short-term cycle of sessions, or evolve into a longer-term mentoring style relationship.